anicolaspp/mapr-data-gen/README.md

 `[String, Int, Array[Byte], Double, Float, Long, String]` with 42 bytes byte array and 42 chars String, and save this as a MapR-DB table in `/user/mapr/tables/test_gen`.

-We can all generate parquet data in the following way.
+We can generate parquet data in the following way.

 ```bash
 ./bin/spark-submit --master yarn \